mozsearch/mozsearch/docs/testing-checks.md

 ### Normalizations

 Production repositories will inherently change over time.
 In particular, production blame and coverage data will continually change.
-To this end, the testing mechanism's HTML output currently elides blame and coverage data for both production cases (good) and our "tests" repo (less good).

-#### Future Work

-We will likely need to do additional development to make the normalizations production-only and more extensive to potentially allow for changes in line numbers.
-It's not clear if this change in behavior should be something that happens automatically by the presence of an environment variable or if the production checks should use explicit searchfox-tool commands/arguments introduced to support this.
+To this end, we have implemented a `prod-filter` command that is used in our production checks in order to:
+- Strip .cov-strip elements.
+- Strip .blame-strip elements.
+- Replace line numbers with N
+- Replace data-i values with "NORM".

 ## Purpose of the Checks